zytzjx/Purple-Buddy/README.md

 # Purple-Buddy
-WIP = Work In Progress
+Work In Progress

-JFF = Just For Fun
+If anyone would like to work together or have questions, contact me on Discord. ( WilliamHottzz#8218 )